Wine Regions: Old, New & Emerging Regions Around The World

 5. South Africa

-South Africa is a thriving new world wine region known for its diverse geography and cool climate conditions, resulting in unique and high-quality wines.
+South Africa is a thriving New World wine region known for its diverse geography and cool climate conditions, resulting in unique and high-quality wines.

 The country’s wine industry is experiencing significant growth with a focus on innovative winemaking techniques and sustainable practices.